EPIC-guide/epic-guide.github.io/_life/money.md

 A cheaper way is to use a service such as [Wise](https://wise.com/) (formerly Transferwise), where fees are small and known upfront.
 Wise and Revolut both offer payment cards that can be used in any country and for online shopping with cheap / free currency conversion.

-Switzerland as a whole is in the process of moving away from Maestro for debit cards and towards Debit MasterCard/Visa, but until that is finished (2022?) depending on your bank you may need to get a credit card just so you can do online shopping, without actually using the credit part.
-Generally, it’s possible to pay for almost everything by card (cashless).
+You can get a credit card if you want, which may be beneficial if you get some form of rewards from buying things with it, but your Debit MasterCard/Visa from your bank is enough to pay anywhere in Switzerland, abroad, and online.
+You do not need a credit card, and Switzerland is not a place where being in debt is common; people typically pay their credit cards monthly and treat them more like debit cards.

 You can pay most if not all recurring bills, such as insurance or phone, with the "e-Bill" system.
 In your bank's online portal, go to the e-Bill section and look up your service providers to register.

-Do not expect any yields from non-investment bank accounts, even the savings ones, due to negative interest rates on CHF.
+Do not expect good yields from non-investment bank accounts, even the savings ones, due to negative interest rates on CHF.

 While you technically can cash checks, banks will charge large fees for doing so, as virtually no one in Switzerland uses checks any more.